 All of the items in this review come in many different color combinations so you can find the one that best suits you.
 We think that the Flylow Billie Coat, and Orage Nina are the steeziest of the bunch because of their ability to make you stand out on the mountain and their long hemlines — especially on the Billie Coat and Untracked - are comfortable and protective.
 We also think the Patagonia Primo Down and the Arc'teryx Tiya are simple and clean looking for those of us who prefer a more understated style.

 Comfort and Fit

-Some have stretchy shell materials that flex with movement, like the Nina and the First Tracks.
-Some are extra roomy so you can wear more layers underneath, like the Whirlibird and the Untracked.
+Some have stretchy shell materials that flex with movement, like the Nina.
+Some are extra roomy so you can wear more layers underneath, like the Snowbelle and the Untracked.
 The fit of your jacket can also affect the warmth of it.
 If it is too small and you are not able to put extra layers on for those biting cold days, you won't be as comfortable.
 Conversely, if it is too roomy and lets in drafts, it will also be less warm and comfortable.
 The latest version of the Primo Down has a softer, less crinkly feeling Gore-Tex material that we like a lot.
-The most comfortable of the shells we tested was the Arc'teryx Sentinel, it's Gore-Tex material has a soft hand and it fits really well, including the hood that moves with your head when you turn it - although the Billie Coat is a close second with its new, softer shell materials.
+The most comfortable of the shells we tested was the Arc'teryx Sentinel, its Gore-Tex material has a soft hand, and it fits well, including the hood that moves with your head when you turn it - although the Billie Coat is a close second with its new, softer shell materials.

 We compared all of the manufacturer's size charts to see if they matched up with our tester's dimensions to give you some extra information on how to select a fit for yourself.
 Some models we recommend sizing up, down, or purchasing your normal size.
 We talk about this in more detail in each review, but in general, we found Arc'teryx sizes to be on the smaller side and Columbia's to be on the bigger side.